Online Algorithms for Factorization-Based Structure from Motion: Related Work

 Much research on the rigid structure-from-motion problem is based on Tomasi and Kanade's factorization algorithm~\cite{tomasi1992shape} for orthographic cameras, and subsequent work~\cite{poelman1997paraperspective} that extended its applicability to other camera models~\cite{aanaes2002robust,buchanan2005damped,gotardo2011computing,guerreiro20023d,morita1997sequential,tardif2007algorithms}.
 Comparatively little work has been done on \emph{online} structure from motion, apart from algorithms that employ batch methods or local bundle adjustment in an online framework~\cite{klein2007parallel,mouragnon2009generic}.

-In \cite{morita1997sequential}, Mortia and Kanade proposed a sequential version of the factorization algorithm but their method can not deal with missing data, nor can they handle outliers or a dynamically changing set of features.
+In \cite{morita1997sequential}, Mortia and Kanade proposed a sequential version of the factorization algorithm, but their method cannot deal with missing data, nor can they handle outliers or a dynamically changing set of features.
 The approach of McLauchlan and Murray~\cite{mclauchlan1995unifying} can handle missing data but uses simplifying heuristics to achieve a low computational complexity.
 The related algorithm of Trajkovi\'{c} and Hedley~\cite{trajkovic1997practical} dispenses with the heuristics, but focuses on tracking of moving objects within a scene.
 More recently, Cabral et al.~\cite{cabral2011fast} proposed a method that performs matrix completion iteratively, in an online manner.
 However, it is difficult to add new features dynamically with their approach, and it can be numerically unstable.
-The algorithm most similar to our own is the incremental SVD (ISVD) approach of Bunch and Nielsen~\cite{Bunch78}, which has been previously used for structure from motion by Brand~\cite{brand2002incremental}.
+The algorithm most similar to our own is the incremental SVD (ISVD) approach of Bunch and Nielsen~\cite{Bunch78}, which has been previously adapted to handle missing data~\cite{brand2002incremental, grouseisvd}.
 In Section~\ref{sec:isvd} we show how ISVD is related to our algorithms.